jerensl/www.jerenslensun.com/README.md

 ## 🎈 Usage <a name="usage"></a>

-Add notes about how to use the system.
+For more information about how to use the component, you can follow the instruction from the storybook [here](https://jerensl.github.io/www.jerensl.com/).

 ## 🚀 Deployment <a name = "deployment"></a>